 My therapy room itself is on the second floor.

-I am a qualified Counselling Psychologist that specialises in evidence-based psychological treatment and metapsychology.
+I am a qualified Counselling Psychologist specialising in psychodynamic/psychoanalytic therapy and in cognitive behavioural therapy.
+My practice is integrative and evidence-based.
 I work with adults (18+) and can offer sessions in English and in Greek.

 Training and Qualifications